danpeavey-classdojo/maya-glTF/README.md

 This plugin has been adjusted to work specifically with ClassDojo's tech stack.
 This plugin is compatible with most modern versions of Maya.
 Tested specifically with Maya 2023.

+As a friendly note, the fact there isn't first-class support for this from Autodesk is appalling.
+[Go Blender](https://www.blender.org/).

 # Installation

 1. Clone this repository.